 Coppin State University

-The college is named for Fanny Jackson Coppin who was born a slave in Washington, DC, gained her freedom, graduated from Oberlin College in Ohio while making significant contributions to the education of African-American youth, and founded the Philadelphia Institute that was the forerunner of Cheyney State University.
+The college is named for Fanny Jackson Coppin who was born a slave in Washington, DC, gained her freedom, graduated from Oberlin College in Ohio while making significant contributions to the education of African American youth, and founded the Philadelphia Institute was the forerunner of Cheyney State University.

-With 53 majors, nine graduate degree programs, Copping State University features undergraduate majors in:
+With 53 majors and 9 graduate degree programs, Copping State University features undergraduate majors in:

 Biology BS, Minor